Fosssil/Rambo/README.md

 </p>

 Fossil :wilted_flower: <br>
-A Backup and Restore app for linux based OSs <br>
+A Backup and Restore application for linux based OSs <br>
 ### How it works
 * Firstly it will check for required packages.
     1. If found it will go for next step .